RivkinMikhail/Tech_Challenge/README.md

 # Test_Challenge

-This solution is based on usage of three models [DeepForest](https://github.com/weecology/DeepForest) and [EfficientDet Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch)
+This solution is based on usage of two models: [DeepForest](https://github.com/weecology/DeepForest) and [EfficientDet Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch)

 ## Install ##
 Create new venv and then launch :